oskarbednarek/website/README.md

-# pisslvr.github.io
-# hej polecam sb
+# ozee.me
+# my first portfolio website
+# all resources will be posted down below